 Aseptic manufacturing – sterile production under clean room conditions

 Aseptic manufacturing refers to the process of producing sterile products under conditions designed to prevent microbiological contamination and maintain the sterility of the already sterilized (e.g., filtered) product until final sealing.
-All steps, from the sterilization of starting materials to the sealing of containers, are carried out in such a way that microbial contamination of the products is excluded.
+All steps, from the sterilization of starting materials to the sealing of containers, are carried out in a manner that excludes microbial contamination of the products.

 This process is primarily required in the pharmaceutical and medical technology industries when drugs or liquid preparations are heat-sensitive or cannot be sterilized in the sealed final container.

-Instead of subsequent sterilization, a comprehensive process control is implemented: all product-contact componentsare sterilized or prepared under aseptic conditions before filling and shielded throughout the entire manufacturing process.
-Even the smallest weak point poses a risk; therefore, strict aseptic work rules apply.
+Instead of subsequent sterilization, a comprehensive process control is implemented: all product-contact components are sterilized or prepared under aseptic conditions before filling and shielded throughout the entire manufacturing process.
+Even the most minor weak point poses a risk; therefore, strict aseptic work rules apply.

 Basic Principles

 Each of these elements helps reduce contamination risks.
-Cleanroom technology (classified airflows) ensures that particles and microorganisms in the air are almost completely eliminated.
+Cleanroom technology (classified airflows) ensures that particles and microorganisms in the air are almost eliminated.
 Pre-sterilization ensures that the product itself is sterile before entering the production environment.
-Strict procedures and barriers keep personnel and materials separated.
+Strict procedures and barriers ensure that personnel and materials are kept separate.
 Finally, validation studies (media-fills) demonstrate the effectiveness of the entire system under worst-case conditions.

 Manufacturing Environment

 The manufacturing process takes place in a cleanroom.
 Typically, cleanroom class A (ISO 5) applies to critical filling areas, surrounded by zone B (typically ISO 7) as an environmental buffer.
-Common setups include sterile isolators or laminar-flow filling stations; safety workbenches also provide personnel protection.
-Surrounding zones (class C/D)serve as buffers, and access is strictly controlled: personnel and materials pass through separate airlocks.
+Typical setups include sterile isolators or laminar-flow filling stations; safety workbenches also provide personnel protection.
+Surrounding zones (Classes C/D) serve as buffers, and access is strictly controlled; personnel and materials pass through separate airlocks.

-In personnel airlocks (gowning areas), cleanroom clothing is donned step by step; material airlocks are used for decontamination.
+In personnel airlocks (gowning areas), cleanroom clothing is donned in a step-by-step process; material airlocks are used for decontamination.
 All surfaces—walls, floors, and work areas—are smooth and easy to clean.
 Mobile equipment and containers are usually autoclaved or covered with sterilizable plastic sleeves before being brought into the cleanroom.

 In this environment, HEPA filters create laminar airflows that continuously remove particles from the production zone.
 Constant monitoring of airborne microorganisms and particles documents the cleanliness of production.
 All these measures provide the prerequisites for successful aseptic production.